8thlight/boucher/README.md

 ### ERB in config

 Meal .json files may contain ERB in the "boucher" section.
-However, the file get's parsed by chef-solo so it has to remain a valid JSON file.
+However, the file gets parsed by chef-solo so it has to remain a valid JSON file.
 But you can do things like this:

          {
            "run_list": ...